javertWong/SoftwareInstallationTutorial/README.md

 # SoftwareInstallationTutorial
-Contains common software installation tutorials
+Contains commonly used software and installation tutorials